Scots property law: Sources of Scots property law

 Today, Scots property law is part of Scots private law and as such is a devolved competence of the Scottish Parliament under the Scotland Act 1998.
-The Scottish Parliament has introduced key pieces of legislation in relating to property law: notably the Land Reform (Scotland) Act 2003, the Abolition of Feudal Tenure (Scotland) Act 2000 and the Land Registration (Scotland) Act 2012.
+The Scottish Parliament has introduced key pieces of legislation in relating to property law: notably the Land Reform (Scotland) Act 2003, the Abolition of Feudal Tenure etc. (Scotland) Act 2000 and the Land Registration (Scotland) Act 2012.
 However, large areas of Scots property law still remain governed by pre-existing legal authority predating the creation of the Scottish Parliament on 12 May 1999, so its current sources of law include: